a

 Quick speed

-The quick performance you need doesn’t necessitate any expertise in cluster management or tweaking thanks to Amazon Athena.
+Thanks to Amazon Athena, the quick performance you need doesn’t necessitate any expertise in cluster management or tweaking.
 Athena’s integration with Amazon S3 is intended for speed.
-Athena automatically parallelized query execution, allowing for rapid response times even on massive datasets.
+Athena automatically parallelizes query execution, allowing for rapid response times even on massive datasets.

 High availability and long life span